 What is Identity Fraud?

-This information can be stolen from your home, car, your wallet and criminals will even go through your rubbish bins to obtain details from documents.
+This information can be stolen from your home, car, your wallet and criminals will even go through your rubbish bins to obtain personal information from documents.
 Cyber-crime is on the increase, and personal and confidential information can be obtained via the internet, emails, spoofed websites and even social networking sites such as Facebook and Twitter.

 Types of Identity Fraud

-Identity Theft: The latest scam involves taxpayers being called by a person alleging to be a SARS employee, to inform them that SARS owes them money.
+Identity Theft: The latest scam involves taxpayers being called by a person purporting to be a SARS employee, to inform them that SARS owes them money.
 SARS will never notify you about refunds by telephone or email.

-Fake SARS auditors/employees: Scam artists pretending to be SARS auditors/employees contact businesses to inform them that they are under investigation and that an audit is going to be conducted.
+Fake SARS auditors/employees: Scam artists purporting to be SARS auditors/employees contact businesses to inform them that they are under investigation and that an audit is going to be conducted.
 The business is then provided with a fake letter supposedly from the Audit Section, requesting the client to provide full co-operation with the “auditor or employee”.